AlterHeinz/junior/README.md

 This git project contains
 *  a console program which can connect to junior and transfer data in both directions.
 In a quite experimental way, still.

+See https://www.dropbox.com/sh/8cvleogcecqciky/AADiPHcOljjcWIgww9G52PLDa?dl=0 for more in ths junior Computer.